 • If you wish to report abuse to the police and are not in immediate danger, you can call 101.

 • If you are deaf, hard of hearing or speech impaired, you can call the police’s non-emergency textphone number: 18001 101.

 Support and advice

 • For help and guidance, contact the freephone National Domestic Abuse Helpline on 0808 2000 247.
 The helpline is open 24 hours a day and is for anyone, not just victims.

-• You can also visit nationaldahelpline.org.uk for information or can get in touch via their online form
+• You can also visit www.nationaldahelpline.org.uk for information and to get in touch

 • When telephone support is not safe, Women’s Aid offers an online service.
 This includes an instant messaging service through online chat (available Mon-Fri 10am-12pm), email support (response within five days) and a survivor’s handbook to get help on housing, safety planning, dealing with police and more.